hsuankai/Music-to-playing-movement-generation-using-VQ-VAE-with-differential-motion-codebook/README.md

 python train.py --fps 30 --model motionvqvae
 python test.py --fps 30 --model motionvqvae
 ```
-- Specify `--model` to train either the MotionVQVAE or Audio2Motion model.
+- Specify `--model` to train either the motionvqvae or audio2motion model.
 * Specify --fps as 30, 60, or 120 to train and test the model at different resolutions.

 ### Inference in the wild